Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Results

 Panel A of Figure~\ref{fig:fig2} presents the results.
-To estimate the model effect, we compare the performance of prompts originally written by DALL-E 2 participants when evaluated on DALL-E 2 (the model they were written for) versus when evaluated on DALL-E 3 (Verbatim).
+To estimate the model effect, we hold prompts fixed and compare how the same DALL-E~2 prompts perform when evaluated on DALL-E~2 versus when replayed on DALL-E~3 (Verbatim).
 Because these prompts were written without knowledge of DALL-E 3's capabilities, any improvement reflects the gain from using a more capable model while holding the prompt fixed.
 We find that performance improves by 0.0084 in cosine similarity when these prompts are evaluated on DALL-E 3 (\(p < 10^{-8}\); bootstrapped standard errors clustered at the participant level), which accounts for approximately 51\% of the total difference in performance between the DALL-E 2 and DALL-E 3 arms.

 To estimate the prompting effect, we then compare the performance of these same DALL-E 2 prompts to the performance of prompts originally written by DALL-E 3 participants, both evaluated on DALL-E 3.
 Because both sets of prompts are evaluated on the same model, any difference reflects the effect of users adapting their prompts to the model’s capabilities.
-We find that this prompting effect accounts for the remaining 48\% of the total improvement, corresponding to an increase of 0.0079 in cosine similarity (\(p = 0.024\)).
-The total treatment effect—i.e., the difference between the original DALL-E 2 prompts on DALL-E 2 and the original DALL-E 3 prompts on DALL-E 3—is 0.0164.
+We find that this prompting effect accounts for the remaining $\approx 48$\% of the total improvement\footnote{The total, model, and prompting effects are estimated using three separate two-way fixed-effects models, as explained in Appendix \ref{sec:ate_decomposition}.
+Because each effect is estimated from a different subset of counterfactual prompt–model comparisons with its own fixed-effects, the resulting model and prompting effect estimates are not guaranteed to sum exactly to the total improvement.}, corresponding to an increase of 0.0079 in cosine similarity (\(p = 0.024\)).
 Importantly, when we apply prompts written by DALL-E 3 users to DALL-E 2, we observe no performance benefit relative to the original DALL-E 2 prompts (\(\Delta = 0.0020\); \(p = 0.56\)).
 This asymmetry reinforces the idea that the gains from prompt adaptation depend on the model’s capacity to act on that additional information.

 Panel B of Figure~\ref{fig:fig2} illustrates these effects using a single target image.
 The two rows show different prompts submitted for that target, along with the images they generate when evaluated on each model.
 In the top row, a prompt originally written by a DALL-E 2 participant yields a higher-fidelity image when replayed on DALL-E 3, demonstrating the improvement in output quality that comes from upgrading the model while holding the prompt fixed.
 In the bottom row, a prompt written by a DALL-E 3 participant produces a noticeably lower-quality image when rendered by DALL-E 2, underscoring the limits of prompt adaptation when the model lacks sufficient capacity to execute the instructions effectively.